Quetzaltenango, or commonly known as Xela, is the second-largest city in Guatemala after Guatemala City.

 Believe it or not.
 One of the best attractions in Xela (Quetzaltenango) is its cemetery!
 Though this might be strange and downright disrespectful in some cultures, the cemeteries are quite popular attractions in Guatemala, Mexico, and more countries.

 The Xela cemetery is a wide area filled with various different types of tombstones.
 You will see traditional tombs with just a cross contrasted with remarkable mausoleums.
-Many of them are decorated really well (especially if it is around Day of the Dead) and it’s a strange feeling seeing such a photogenic graveyard.
+Many of them are decorated really well (especially if it is around Day of the Dead, an important Guatemalan celebration) and it’s a strange feeling seeing such a photogenic graveyard.

 With a beautiful volcano as the backdrop, it’s hard to not upload a photo on this beautiful scenery on Instagram.